santoshurlam/Flappy-Bird-using-RL/README.md

   - Evaluating Value function for particular state
   - Taking Greedy of all action it can take from that state using Action value function
   - Then converging policy

+# Empty Room Environment

+**Description**: To train agent to reach goal state by using different Algorithms,Directions of agent is also considerd.In 6x6 and 8x8 minigrid.

+**Installation:**

+pip install minigrid

+**Action Space**
+The action space Used here -

+	Turn LEFT - 0
+	Turn Right - 1
+	Move Forward - 2